Mercury Pookkal: Release and reception

 Mercury Pookkal was advertised as a film "like Missiamma".
-Indiaglitz wrote "Stanley needs a pat in the back for thinking out of the box.
-Unfortunately towards the second-half needless stunt sequences and couple of songs certainly stems the flow of the brisk screenplay."
-Rediff wrote "The simple plot had all the potential to be a great film.
+S Sudha of Rediff.com wrote "The simple plot had all the potential to be a great film.
 But Stanly [..] stumbles in the narration and comes up with a pathetic ending."
-The Hindu wrote "Stanley's treatment in `Mercury ... ' shows more maturity and class than his earlier films."
+Malathi Rangarajan of The Hindu wrote "Stanley's treatment in `Mercury ... ' shows more maturity and class than his earlier films."
+Malini Mannath of Chennai Online said "The performance of the lead players and the realistic way the director has moved his script keeps one engaged for the most part" and called it "a fairly engaging entertainer".
+Lajjavathi of Kalki praised the performances of Srikanth and Meera Jasmine but felt Karthik Raja failed to shine and concluded in the midst of violence and vulgarity, college youths + families have been hit to attract both sides of the same stone.